aiotrope/syz-G/client/src/assets/docs.md

 ---

-### Object: Comment
+### Collection: comments

-Comment object has a reference relationship to **Post** and **User** object.
+Comment object has a reference relationship to **posts** and **users** object as `commentOn` and `commenter` field respectively.
 All Comment object actions and methods are directly controlled by the `req.user` who has relationship with the object such updating and deleting the `req.user` comments.
 The reference object `commenter` denotes the user who created the comment and `commentOn` that reference to the post snippet object being commented are all generated once the comment is created along with `createdAt` and `updatedAt` timestamp.

 #### Create a comment